-The Swiss Code of Criminal Procedure (SCCrP) provides for interim measures, in particular for the remand and preventive detention of the suspect, as well as for the seizure of assets or items under specific conditions (articles 224 et seq and 263 et seq of the SCCrP).
+The SCCrP provides for interim measures, in particular, in relation to the remand and preventive detention of the suspect, as well as to the seizure of assets or items under specific conditions (articles 224 et seq and 263 et seq of the SCCrP).

-Such interim measures can only be ordered if:

-- it is permitted by law; - there is reasonable suspicion that an offence has been committed; - the aims cannot be achieved by less stringent measures; and - the seriousness of the offence justifies the measure (article 197(1) of the SCCrP).
+- Such interim measures can only be ordered as follows: - if it is permitted by law; - · if there is reasonable suspicion that an offence has been committed; - if the aims cannot be achieved by less stringent measures; and - if the seriousness of the offence justifies the measure (article 197(1) of the SCCrP).

-According to article 263(1) of the SCCrP, items or assets belonging to a suspect, accused or a third party may be seized, if it is expected that such items or assets will:
+According to article 263(1) of the SCCrP, items or assets belonging to a suspect, accused or third party may be seized, if it is expected that such items or assets will, as follows:

-- have to be confiscated or used for a claim for compensation; - be used as evidence; - be used as security for procedural costs or monetary penalties; or - have to be returned to the persons suffering harm.
+- have to be confiscated or used for the purpose of a claim for compensation (see questions 23 and 29); - be used as evidence; - be used as security for procedural costs or monetary penalties; or - have to be returned to the persons suffering harm.

-Except in the case of a seizure ordered to secure procedural costs and monetary penalties, or claim for compensation, there must be a nexus between the items or assets seized and the offence committed.
+Furthermore, except in the case of a seizure ordered to secure procedural costs and monetary penalties, or claim for compensation, there must be a nexus between the items or assets seized and the offence committed.
 Fishing expeditions are not allowed under the law.